jilliangmeehan/looore/content/Artifacts/Obsidian Codex.md

 In the era when the dark tide of filth arose from the sky's edge and heroes sun-bright marched forth to conquer, many stories transpired that were never recorded or lauded in any human history.

 > [!jillian]
-> This "dark tide of filth" is mentioned throughout a lot of Natlan lore — I don't think it's referring to the cataclysm, because it seems to be much earlier in history, but it definitely sounds like an attack from the Abyss.
-In particular, it's the probably one mentioned in [[Talking Stick]].
+> This "dark tide of filth" is the cataclysm, and the "heroes sun-bright" are [[Tenoch]]'s group from [[Talking Stick]] (as well as the many other Natlan warriors that fought the Abyss).
 >
-> I'm not sure yet if this is happening at the same time as whatever's going on in [[Scroll of the Hero of Cinder City]], but I suspect it's much earlier than that.
+> This is also probably happening at the same time as whatever's going on in [[Scroll of the Hero of Cinder City]].

 When human warriors bid farewell to their secluded villages and brought blessings of the Wayob to once-inaccessible, forbidden realms, the ancient dragons had become extinct from the fields they once ran upon, and the fruitful soil and springs had taken upon new colors.